peering-manager/peering-manager/docs/configuration/optional-settings.md

 ## PEERINGDB_API_KEY

-PeeringDB API key used to authenticate against PeeringDB allowing Peering Manager to synchronize data not accessible without authentication (such as e-mail contacts).
+PeeringDB API key used to authenticate against PeeringDB allowing Peering Manager to synchronise data not accessible without authentication (such as e-mail contacts).

 ---